freemarker/freemarker3/freemarker/src/manual/docgen-help/editors-readme.txt

     - misc: Anything doesn't fit in the above cathegories

   * When you refer to a part, chapter or section, often you should use xref, not link.
-The xreflabel attribute of the link-end must be set.
+The xreflabel attribute of the link-end should not be set;
+    then it's deduced from the titles.

 - The "book" element must have this attribute: conformance="docgen"